-\subsubsection{Forward and inverse modeling}
+\subsection{Forward and inverse modeling}

-Building the DSADM can be called the {\em forward} hierarchical modeling.
-That is, we formulated a (hopefully) reasonable hierarchical model and gave an algorithm to compute realizations of the first-level random field $\xi(t,s)$ given the third-level hyperparameters $\boldsymbol\gamma$.
-A harder problem is the {\em inverse} modeling, that is, the inference about the model parameters---in our case the parameter fields $\boldsymbol\theta(t,s)$---from a number of realizations (an ensemble) of the field $\xi$.
-This is the classical hierarchical Bayesian problem, which is beyond the scope of this research but can be relevant in a broader context of non-stationary spatial and spatio-temporal field modeling.
-In particular, it can be used---with a conceptually similar hierarchical model---for Bayesian estimation of flow dependent background error covariances from the ensemble, \eg in the hierarchical filter by \citet{TsyRa}.
+Building DSADM can be called {\em forward} hierarchical modeling.
+That is, we have formulated a (hopefully) reasonable hierarchical model and an algorithm to compute realizations of the first-level random field $\xi(t,s)$ given the third-level hyperparameters $\boldsymbol\phi$.
+A harder problem is {\em inverse} modeling, that is, the inference about the model parameters---in our case the parameter fields $\boldsymbol\theta(t,s)$---from a number of realizations (an ensemble) of the field $\xi$.
+This is the classical hierarchical Bayesian problem, which is beyond the scope of this study but can be relevant in a broader context of non-stationary spatial and spatiotemporal field modeling.